All you expected out of tonight was to get your work done and get some sleep.

 The child you have come to see looks like any other child -- pink and healthy, not unlike a newborn lamb -- with no special beauty to mark him out as a messiah, a chosen savior of men.
 And yet this is the child whose birth was made known to you by supernatural means, by a being who could have destroyed you and who instead brought you news of joy and of glory... a being whose memory still lights your soul... a being who bade you not to be afraid.

-In fact, you feel compelled to tell everyone you meet the things you've seen -- and for the next while, that's what you do.
-You tell your story to everyone who will listen, even the local farmers.
+In fact, after you've left the stable, you begin telling your story to everyone who will listen, even the local farmers.
 Some roll their eyes and scoff at you, the nomadic rube.
 Some farmers try to pick fights with you.
 But others notice the peculiar way you've come alive, as though you glow with some kind of inner fire.
 So they listen.
 And they wonder.
 And some of them go off to the stable to see for themselves.

-But you are still and content, because even if no one else listens to what you have to say, now you know.
+But you are still and content, because even if no one else will listen, now you know.
 No matter what happens to you in the years ahead, you will always carry the gift of what happened this night; the truth of it is held alive within you like the knowledge of your own beating heart.
 And when you finally return to tend to the flock and round them up and lie down to get some much-delayed rest, you fall asleep to the indelible memory of unearthly voices raised in a song of warm and perfect love.